 - Release Date

-Me and Orson Welles might be about youthful bewilderment with all things art—be it great music, stirring cinema, fine paintings, or a dynamic stage production, the film seems to relish in the idea that art inspires, whereas as the creation of art is toiling.
+Me and Orson Welles might be about youthful bewilderment with all things art—be it great music, stirring cinema, fine paintings, or a dynamic stage production.
+The film seems to relish in the idea that art inspires, whereas as the creation of art is toiling.
 For some, the appreciation of art develops into a desire to create.
 That desire, in rare cases, results in the discovery of an exceptional and employable talent.
-In other, more common cases, aspirations of artistry are proven futile, so it becomes enough to sit back and enjoy art as a spectator.
+In other, more common cases, artistic aspirations prove futile, so it becomes enough to sit back and enjoy art as a spectator.
 But instead of radiating such themes in the foreground, this film is content with losing its purpose behind the great performance of Christian McKay, a little-known British actor who embodies Orson Welles completely.

 The star of the show is Welles, without question, though the uninteresting Richard is the film’s protagonist.
 Across from personalities like Welles, producer John Houseman (Eddie Marsan), and actor Joseph Cotten (James Tupper), what character wouldn’t seem bland?
-It’s not Efron’s fault that his role is dull in comparison to these giants, but a better actor may have been able to draw our attention better.
-As is, Efron feels too… safe—the pretty and popular face brought in to sell Linklater’s modest drama.
-Efron’s Richard embarks on a sleepy journey of self-discovery, finding love in the theater secretary (Claire Danes) and friends among the Mercury’s employees, while through it all the audience waits for McKay to reappear onscreen.
+It’s not Efron’s fault that his role is dull in comparison to these giants, but a better actor may have been able to draw out our interest.
+As is, Efron feels too safe—the pretty and popular face brought in to sell Linklater’s modest drama.
+Efron’s Richard embarks on a sleepy journey of self-discovery, finding love in the theater secretary (Claire Danes) and friends among the Mercury’s employees, while through it all, the audience waits for McKay to reappear onscreen.

 McKay goes beyond mere performance and comes close to channeling Welles’ spirit out of its slumber for one final go-round.
 There are moments when the lighting is angled just right and, for a brief second, McKay is the spitting image of Charles Foster Kane or Harry Lime, and the voice is the same that brought us “The War of the Worlds” radio hoax.
 McKay emanates Welles the actor, the director, the magician, the con man, the overconfident bastard, and, in a single important scene, the blustering front Welles erected to hide an enigmatic and sensitive persona underneath.

-How much more fascinating Me and Orson Welles would have been had Welles himself been the focus, as opposed to just a supporting player in Richard’s story.
-How Citizen Kane-esque a tale, portraying a brash mastermind who slowly reveals himself to have a soft center after all.
+It’s almost painful to think about how much more fascinating Me and Orson Welles would have been had Welles himself been the focus, as opposed to just a supporting player in Richard’s story.
+After all, it’s a Citizen Kane-esque a tale, portraying a brash mastermind who slowly reveals himself to have a soft center after all.
 But that’s not the film that Linklater is directing; he’s directing a much less remarkable one containing one of the great performances of 2009, and one of the great impersonations in all of cinema.
 It’s a small tragedy that the movie surrounding it wasn’t better, but the performance makes the film worth seeking out.